Chefs Notes

 I also cut my scallops into quarters to stretch them a little bit further in the chowder.

-After the chowder base had been cooking for about ten minutes and the vegetables were cooked through I added in the cream and brought it back to a boil tasted it and adjusted the seasoning with salt and pepper.
+After the chowder base had been cooking for about ten minutes and the vegetables were cooked through, I added in the cream and brought it back to a boil, tasted it, and adjusted the seasoning with salt and pepper.

 Once the cream was boiling and the seasoning was where I wanted it, I added in the scallops and the parsley, took the pot off the heat, and served.